 - Provide conference feedback.

-- Assist the beginning teacher with the interpretation and application of the North Carolina Teaching Standards, the /Standard Course of Study, and Common Core Standards.
+- Assist the beginning teacher with the interpretation and application of the North Carolina Teaching Standards.

 - Collaborate with the beginning teacher in the preparation of the Professional Development Plan (PDP)/ Individual Growth Plan (IGP).
 (Initial, Mid-Year, and End-of-year)